kazface/blight_model_Randrom_Forest/README.md

  0 = Responsible, non-compliant
  1 = Responsible, compliant
 compliance_detail - More information on why each ticket was marked compliant or non-compliant

+# Random Forest

+Since the huge dataset contains various types of data, it was decided to use Random Forest.
+The main idea is to use a large ensemble of decision trees, each of which by itself gives a very low quality of classification, but due to their large number, the result is good.